shuofeng-uq/shuofeng-uq.github.io/_pages/about.md

 # News
 - [Feb.
 2024] Our paper on algorithmic purpose limitation is accepted by USENIX Security’24!
 - [Aug.
 2023] Our paper on formalizing neural network perturbation is accepted by ICFEM’23!
 - [Apr.
-2023] I become a PhD student at UQ supervised by A/Prof. Guangdong Bai and Dr. Jason Xue!
+2023] I become a Ph.D. student at UQ supervised by A/Prof. Guangdong Bai and Dr. Jason Xue!
 - [Dec.
 2022] I am successful in applying for CSIRO's Data61 full scholarship with top-up!
 - [Jan.
 2021] Our paper on the LSTM-based hybrid water level prediction method is accepted by JASSE!